aditj-optimus/github-ai-code-review-bot/README.md

     - Authenticates with GitHub API using JWT
     - Fetches code diff and commit message
     - Detects project or reads from .guidelines.yml
-    - Sends all inputs to Prompt Flow
+    - Sends all inputs to Prompt Flow (review)
+    - If `/apply-fix` or `/apply-and-commit` is triggered, sends diff and suggestions to code-fix Prompt Flow
-4. Prompt Flow:
+4. Prompt Flow (review):
     - Retrieves relevant guidelines from Azure AI Search
     - Generates code review using GPT-4o
+5. Prompt Flow (code-fix):
+    - Receives diff and suggestions, returns fixed files
-5. Function posts formatted feedback as a comment using GitHub App bot
+6. Function posts formatted feedback as a comment using GitHub App bot
+7. If `/apply-and-commit`, bot commits code-fix output to PR branch

 ---